benchmark-urbanism/yapper/README.md

 Yapper converts Python docstrings to `astro` files for use by the [Astro](https://astro.build/) static site generator.

-It uses [`griffe`](https://github.com/mkdocstrings/griffe) to parse numpy style docstrings.
+It uses [`griffe`](https://github.com/mkdocstrings/griffe) to parse python modules and extracts numpy style docstrings.

 It is up to the user to maintain consistency between types specified in signatures and docstrings.
-This can be preferable where docstrings represent less verbose typing information than might otherwise be necessary for function signatures.
+Differences betweten the two can be preferable where docstrings represent simplified forms of typing information than might otherwise be necessary for function signatures.

 Docstrings and parameter descriptions will be passed through as a raw markdown wrapped in the Astro `<Markdown is:raw></Markdown>` elements.